After-Hours or Weekend Emergencies

 Canine Flu.
 A vaccination is available for canine influenza if your pet is likely to be exposed.

-Heartworm Prevention.
 Heartworm disease is a serious disease transmitted by mosquitoes which can be fatal if untreated.
 We recommend your dog and cat be on year-round heartworm prevention starting at your puppy’s or kitten’s first visit.
 Your dog will need to be tested with a simple blood test for heartworm disease.

-Flea and Tick Control.
 In most instances, we recommend using flea/tick prevention all year around.
 We can discuss your pet’s potential exposure and options for treatment and prevention.

 We generally recommend that you have your pet spayed or neutered at 4-6 months of age.
 This recommendation provides the best protection for your pet.
 There are still benefits to having a pet spayed or neutered at advanced ages as well, just be sure to disclose the pet’s age and general health status when scheduling an appointment.